About Gateway Academy

 Functionally based teacher conferences provide information about the level of independence students demonstrate across their academic and behavioral goals.
 Parents evaluate how their life and self- advocacy skills are used beyond the classroom.

 Gateway’s culture of collaboration with parents is even more evident in 10th-12th grade.
 The Magic Curtain is an all-day program to help students and their parents prepare for the transition to adulthood.
 Beginning in 10th grade, parents meet annually with the Head of School and the Transition Director to discuss their student’s individual transition planning and goals.
 During the Junior and Senior years, parents participate in a Gateway program that takes students to visit colleges, adult independent living programs, and vocational programs.
 Ongoing communication and an open-door policy ensure that parents are adequately heard and supported in the transition planning process.

-Our Advance program (link to more information) was created to help students make the transition from graduation to living independently in the working world.
+Our Advance program (see link below for more information) was created to help students make the transition from graduation to living independently in the working world.
 Advance is a program designed to give young adults with learning and social differences the tools and daily habits that provide a successful transition to an independent life.
 Our program is customized for each participant’s success, including college support, job coaching, social relationship development, and independent living support to fully facilitate the transition to adulthood.